Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Step 1 (probability density estimation).} In Figure \ref{fig:kde}, we plot the true and estimated probability densities, $p(t,x)$ and $\hat{p}(t,x)$, respectively.
-These densities are plotted on a uniformly spaced temporal grid, offset by \(1/2\) unit from the training time discretization, and a spatial grid with positions randomly drawn from a uniform distribution within an interval.
-The estimated density reasonably approximates the true dynamics, as visually evident.
+\paragraph{Step 1 (probability density estimation).} In Figure~\ref{fig:kde}, we plot the true and estimated probability densities, \(p(t,x)\) and \(\hat{p}(t,x)\), respectively.
+These densities are plotted on a uniformly spaced temporal grid, offset by \(1/2\) unit from the training time discretization, and on a spatial grid with positions drawn uniformly within an interval.
+The estimated density gives a good visual approximation of the true dynamics.

-\paragraph{Step 2 (coefficients estimation via FP matching).} In Figure \ref{fig:estimated_coeff}, we plot the estimated coefficients obtained via FP matching.
-Notice that these estimated coefficients differ significantly from the true coefficients.
-As discussed in Remark \ref{rk:non_id}, measuring the accuracy of the estimated coefficients using the \(L^2\) distance from the true coefficients is excluded due to the non-identifiability of the coefficients.
-Our learning guarantees do not ensure the recovery of the true coefficients but rather ensure that the estimated coefficients accurately replicate the true dynamics.
-Specifically, this involves obtaining an induced distribution \(p_{\hat{b}, \hat{\sigma}}\) that closely approximates the true distribution \(p_{b, \sigma}\) in terms of \(L^2\) distance.
+\paragraph{Step 2 (coefficient estimation via FP matching).} In Figure~\ref{fig:estimated_coeff}, we plot the estimated coefficients obtained by FP matching.
+These coefficients differ significantly from the true coefficients.
+As discussed in Remark~\ref{rk:non_id}, measuring accuracy through the \(L^2\) distance to the true coefficients is not appropriate because the coefficients are not identifiable from densities alone.
+Our guarantees do not ensure recovery of the true coefficients; they ensure that the estimated coefficients reproduce the true dynamics at the distributional level.
+Specifically, they aim for the induced distribution \(p_{\hat{b}, \hat{a}}\) to be close to the true distribution \(p_{b, a}\) in \(L^2\).

-\paragraph{Recovering the true dynamic.} We draw and plot 100 sample paths from the true and estimated coefficients in Figure \ref{fig:ornstein_uhlenbeck_samples} to assess the recovery of the true dynamics.
-Notice that the estimated coefficients lead to visually comparable probability distributions, with close means and variances over time.
-Interestingly, while the distributions are similar, individual paths appear quite different.
+\paragraph{Recovering the true dynamics.} We draw and plot 100 sample paths from the true and estimated coefficients in Figure~\ref{fig:ornstein_uhlenbeck_samples} to assess recovery of the true dynamics.
+The estimated coefficients lead to visually comparable probability distributions, with close means and variances over time.
+Interestingly, while the distributions are similar, individual paths can look quite different.

-\subsubsection{Nonlinear multivariate SDE}
+\subsubsection{Nonlinear Multivariate SDE}

-To carry out nonlinear multivariate SDE experiments, we consider two examples: Dubins process, and finite exponential sum process.
+For nonlinear multivariate SDE experiments, we consider two examples: a Dubins process and a finite exponential sum process.

-\paragraph{Dubins process.} The Dubins process is defined by the following SDE
+\paragraph{Dubins process.} The Dubins process is defined by the SDE

-with $u(t)=\theta \sin(\frac{\pi t}{10})$, $v, \theta \in \R$, and $\sigma > 0$.
+with \(u(t)=\theta \sin(\frac{\pi t}{10})\), \(v, \theta \in \R\), and \(\sigma > 0\).

-\paragraph{Finite exponential sum (FES) process.} We introduce the process defined by the SDE associated with the following coefficients
+\paragraph{Finite exponential sum (FES) process.} We introduce the process defined by the SDE associated with the coefficients

-for $(b_i)_i \in (\R^2)^{n_b}, (\sigma_i)_i \in (\R^2)^{n_{\sigma}}, \gamma>0, n_b, n_\sigma\in \N^*$.
+for \((b_i)_i \in (\R^2)^{n_b}, (s_i)_i \in (\R)^{n_{\sigma}}, \gamma>0, n_b, n_\sigma\in \N^*\).